ashiven/youtube-networks/src/README.md

 - `-t` : Use this flag to extract only the titles for a file in /data
     - example usage: `python collector.py -t LIVuZqs392k.log`

+- `-A` : Use this flag to do the same as with -f but with every available api key
+    - example usage: `python collector.py -s https://www.youtube.com/watch?v=StJremO4_Do -A`